Comparing Your Award Letters – Summer Hub

 Get Support

-Financial aid is such an important consideration when selecting which school you’ll attend, yet it’s often challenging to understand.
-That’s why every school has a financial aid office with experts on this stuff.
+The financial aid process can be confusing.
+That’s why every school has a financial aid office to help you.
 If you’re feeling lost, list your questions, then call or email the financial aid office at each college you’re considering and ask your questions.
-Remember!
-There are no dumb questions.
-But if you’re not sure what to ask, here are some example questions:

 • Can you explain my financial aid award letter to me?